OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 Website: [https://www.wappalyzer.com/](https://www.wappalyzer.com/)

 Wapplyzer is available in multiple usage models, the most popular of which is likely the Firefox/Chrome extensions.
-THey work only on regular expression matching and doesn't need anything other than the page to be loaded in browser.
+They work only on regular expression matching and doesn't need anything other than the page to be loaded in browser.
 It works completely at the browser level and gives results in the form of icons.
 Although sometimes it has false positives, this is very handy to have notion of what technologies were used to construct a target website immediately after browsing a page.

 Sample output of a plug-in is presented on a screenshot below.

 ![Wappalyzer Output for OWASP Website](images/Owasp-wappalyzer.png)\
 *Figure 4.1.8-9: Wappalyzer Output for OWASP Website*

+## Remediation

+While efforts can be made to use different cookie names (through changing configs), hiding or changing file/directory paths (through rewriting or source code changes), removing known headers, etc. such efforts boil down to "security through obscurity".
+System owners/admins should recognize that those efforts only slow down the most basic of adversaries.
+The time/effort may be better used on stakeholder awareness and solution maintenance activities.

 ## References